compilade/rounding-experiments/README.md

 ![Heptary rounding is very weird.
 This is definitely not a plain grid anymore.
 It's a very cool tessellation.](./images/cube-face-heptary-512x512.png)

-Starting from enneary `{-4, -3, -2, -1, 0, 1, 2, 3, 4}`, my rounding function strangely doesn't give the ideal result.
+Starting from enneary `{-4, -3, -2, -1, 0, 1, 2, 3, 4}`, floating point errors on the rounding scaling factor become noticeable and have to be considered.
+Thankfully, it seems like changing the scale by `(2**23 + 1) / (2**23)` (the next representable number after 1) is enough to make it work as far as I've tested it (`[-31, 31]`).
-This is what it *should* look like:

 ![Enneary rounding.
 It's starting to look like when standing in the middle of a point grid, but some are farther than others.](./images/cube-face-enneary-512x512.png)

-But it doesn't, so this means it's not perfect yet.
+From `[-63, 63]` (7-bit) there are some small artifacts again caused by floating point precision, but this time when sorting fractions when ordering the consecutive rounding scales.

+TODO: add higher-precision visualizations.

 (These images are best viewed from inside a cube with all faces set to use the desired image as a texture)